 Arni C. Thorsteinson has been on the Board of the Fund or the Company since May 1991 and has been a member of the Audit Committee for most of that time.
 Mr. Thorsteinson is President of Shelter Canadian Properties Limited, a diversified real estate development and management company.
-He is also a director or trustee of Lanesborough Real Estate Investment Trust and Onex Corporation.
-Mr. Thorsteinson holds a Bachelor of Commerce (Honours) with a major in Accounting & Finance and a Doctor of Laws, honoris causa, from the University of Manitoba and is a Chartered
+He is also a Director of Onex Corporation and is a trustee of Lanesborough Real Estate Investment Trust.
+Mr. Thorsteinson holds a Bachelor of Commerce (Honours) with a major in Accounting & Finance and a Doctor of Laws, honoris causa, from the University of Manitoba and is a Chartered Financial Analyst.

-Financial Analyst.